Shobayosamuel/SweepConnect/README.md

 Shobayo Samuel - Fullstack developer

 ### Technologies:
-Html, css, javascript, python and flask
+Html, css, javascript, python and Django
 ### Challenge:
 The Portfolio Project is intended to solve the problem of connecting people who need cleaning services with local cleaners.
 The project aims to provide a platform that makes it easy for users to find reliable and affordable cleaners in their area, without having to spend a lot of time searching for them.